soverenio/docs/docs/getting-started/quick-start.md

 Installing Soveren is extremely simple:

-1. Deploy the Soveren Sensor in your Kubernetes cluster using [our Helm chart](https://github.com/soverenio/helm-charts/).
+1. Deploy the Soveren Sensor in your Kubernetes cluster using our [Helm chart](https://github.com/soverenio/helm-charts/).

 2. [Go to the Soveren app](https://app.soveren.io/) in the Soveren Cloud and start getting insights!

-Soveren Sensors come in two basic variants:
+Soveren Sensors are available in two variants:

-1. Data-in-motion (DIM) sensor that discovers services in your Kubernetes clusters and identifies sensitive data in data flows between them.
+1. Data-in-motion (DIM) sensor: Discovers services in your Kubernetes clusters and identifies sensitive data in data flows between them.

-2. Data-at-rest (DAR) sensor that monitors data sources like S3 buckets, databases and Kafka clusters, and uncovers sensitive data in their contents.
+2. Data-at-rest (DAR) sensor: Monitors data sources such as S3 buckets, databases, and Kafka clusters, and uncovers sensitive data stored within.

 !!! info "Before you proceed with the installation, we recommend reviewing our [requirements and recommendations page](../../architecture/infrastructure-fit/)"

 ## Step-by-step procedure

 1. [Create a new Soveren token](../../administration/managing-sensors#creating-sensors) and have it handy for the following steps.
-The token identifies and authorizes your Sensor within the Soveren Cloud.
+This token identifies and authorizes your Sensor within the Soveren Cloud.

 2. Create a namespace for Soveren installation: